cowpup/subscriptions/docs/PROJECT_STATUS.md

 ## Current State

-**Vendor dashboard feature-complete.** Vendors can manage subscription tiers, products, and storefront settings.
-Subscribers can view and cancel subscriptions.
+**Product purchase flow complete.** Subscribers can view and purchase products from vendors.
+Orders tracked in database with stock management for limited products.
 Live at subr.net.

 ## In Progress

-- Product purchase flow for subscribers
+- Basic analytics for vendors
-- Subscriber view of vendor inventory
+- Order management pages

 ## Recently Completed